SkyN9ne/BlackNET/README.md

 ## Coming Soon ⌛
 ```
 v3.7
-  1. Added more charts and stats
+  1. Added more Charts and Stats
   2. Updated the stub .NET Framework to 4.5
      + Fixed a lot of HTTP Socket Issues and Stabilty
      + More room for new features